AGTTeam/AGTTSite/content/game/bake/credits/en.md

 The game originally followed the Japanese control scheme, wherein O = select and X = back.
 These have been swapped in the patch.

 **Vertical Text:**
-All instances of vertical text in the game were replaced with rotated text, to allow for more characters to be used.
+All instances of vertical text in the game were replaced with rotated text to allow for more characters to be used.

 **Subtitle Centering:**
 The in-battle subtitles were changed from being left aligned to centered, to be consistent with the movies (which are centered in the original version as well.)